lsst-sqre/kafka-aggregator/docs/index.rst

 A Kafka aggregator based on the `Faust <https://faust.readthedocs.io/en/latest/index.html>`_ Python Stream Processing library.

 This site provides documentation for the kafka-aggregator installation, configuration, user and development guides, and API reference.

 Before installing kafka-aggregator, you might want to use the docker-compose set up as a way to run it locally, in this case jump straight to the `Configuration`_ and `User guide`_ sessions.

 Overview
 ========

-kafka-aggregator uses `Faust's windowing feature <https://faust.readthedocs.io/en/latest/userguide/tables.html#windowing>`_  to aggregate a stream of messages from Kafka.
+kafka-aggregator uses `Faust's windowing feature <https://faust.readthedocs.io/en/latest/userguide/tables.html#windowing>`_  to aggregate Kafka streams.

 kafka-aggregator implements a Faust agent (stream processor) that adds messages from a source topic into a Faust table.
-The table is configured as a tumbling window with a size, representing the window duration (time interval) and an expiration time, which specifies the duration for which the data allocated to each window will be stored.
+The table is configured as a tumbling window with a size and an expiration time.
 Every time a window expires, a callback function is called to aggregate the messages allocated to that window.
 The size of the window controls the frequency of the aggregated stream.

 kafka-aggregator uses `faust-avro <https://github.com/masterysystems/faust-avro>`_ to add Avro serialization and Schema Registry support to Faust.